jdtshin/Cyclistic/README.md

 3. **Data Source** - Disclosing the datasets used and where the datasets come from
 4. **Documentation** - To document the process of *data preparation*, *data cleaning*, and *data manipulation* for analysis purposes
 5. **Analysis** - To document data discoveries and insights to address the business task/problem using Microsoft SQL Server and RStudio
-6. **Visualization** - Creating interactive data visualizations using Tableau Public and RStudio
+6. **Visualization** - Creating interactive data visualizations using Tableau Public
 7. **Recommendation** - Providing the final conclusion and recommendations based off of the analysis

 *Note: This analysis case study is one of the capstone project options for the Google Data Analytics Professional Certificate, which focuses on the **fictional** bike-share company, Cyclistic.*